Top 9 Internet Speed Test Apps

 The FCC launched a free test app in 2021 for consumers to check upload and download speeds, latency, and packet loss.
 The app also doubles as a research tool for the FCC.
 When you check your internet speed, you’re also providing anonymous, crowdsourced mapping data to help determine the quality of broadband throughout the United States.
 You can adjust the app settings to limit mobile data usage during testing.

-Sometimes your mobile data speeds may lag because of the nearest carrier tower location or signal blocking materials around your home.
-If your connectivity is lower than you’d like, consider enhancing it with a signal booster. weBoost cell phone boosters can pick up and amplify an existing cellular signal — distributing stronger signals inside your home, vehicle, and RV.
+If your mobile data connection is slower or less reliable than you’d like, consider enhancing it with a signal booster.
+Shop weBoost cell phone boosters, which can pick up and amplify an existing cellular signal — distributing stronger signals inside your home, vehicle, business, or RV.

 Learn more about how weBoost cell signal boosters work.